Best Cafés to Work From in Zadar 2026: Wi-Fi, Coffee & Coworking

 • Coffee: €1.80–3

-• Best for: Morning coffee break, light browsing
+• Best for: Morning coffee break with views; light browsing and email

 Pjaceta Bar — best near the market